hmrc/ctc-traders-phase5-tis/source/documentation/partials/_rules_G.md

 **Functional Description**

-IF the declaration is lodged without Safety and Security data then:
+IF the declaration is lodged without Safety and Security data then:<br /><br />
 -where goods are carried in multimodal transport units, such as containers, swap bodies and semi trailers, the customs authorities may authorise the holder of the transit procedure not to provide this information where the logistical pattern at the point of departure may prevent the identity and